polyhex-sqr/data_analysis_international_relations/README.md

 # data_culture_hse
-Code and slides for the Data Culture project courses.
+Code for the Data Culture project courses.